deebugger/stuff-npm/README.md

 # stuff-npm
-Stuff that's related to npm.

-This is where put code examples that I often use.
+Examples for code I often use.